xzel23/cabe/Writerside/topics/cabe.md

 ## What Java version is Cabe compatible with?

 Cabe needs at least Java 17 to run.
-The instrumentation should work for class files from Java 11, but I have only tested this with versions 17 to 23.
+The instrumentation should work for class files from Java 11, but I have only tested this with versions 17 to 24.

 ## Is there a Maven Plugin for Cabe?

-Not yet.
-But it's on my Todo list.
+A Maven plugin was contributed but is still undocumented.

 ## Is the Source available?